 Montana Environmental Education Association:

-- Provides an entry point for individuals and organizations seeking to be connected to and learn more about Environmental Education (EE);
+- Provides an entry point for individuals and organizations seeking to be connected to and learn more about Environmental Education

-- Serves as a vehicle to unify the voices of diverse elements of EE;
+- Serves as a vehicle to unify the voices of diverse elements of EE

-- Connects educators with resource providers and services;
+- Connects educators with resource providers and services

-- Assists in identifying andaccessing funding resources.
+- Assists in identifying and accessing funding resources

 Broad support and visibility are needed to raise EE’s value and fulfill this vision.
 Establishing funding support for this collective effort and fostering long-term initiatives to be carried out by the whole EE community are key to MEEA’s success.
-The idea is that in addition to the goals we aim for individually – within our professional or volunteer work and for our respective organizations – we might also aim for accomplishments as a community.
-Through an integrated, systemic approach to EE, together we can realize the vision of environmental literacy.
+The idea is in addition to the goals we aim for individually – within our professional or volunteer work and for our respective organizations – we might also aim for accomplishments as a community.
+Through an integrated, systematic approach to EE, together we can realize the vision of environmental literacy.